KarolBukowski94/Excel_Project-Data_Analytics/README.md

 Welcome to my projects, which showcase my knowledge and skills in using **Excel** as a data analysis tool!

-Special thanks to [Luke Barousse](https://github.com/lukebarousse) and [Kelly Adams](https://github.com/kellyjadams) for creating the [Excel Data Analytics Course](https://youtu.be/pCJ15nGFgVg?si=eaVSlBZP-crDsYqO), which helps aspiring data analysts build a strong foundation with this powerful tool.
+Special thanks to [Luke Barousse](https://github.com/lukebarousse) and [Kelly Adams](https://github.com/kellyjadams) for creating the [Excel Data Analytics Course](https://youtu.be/pCJ15nGFgVg?si=eaVSlBZP-crDsYqO), which helps aspiring data analysts build a strong foundation with this versatile tool.

 The [data](/0_Resources/data_jobs_salary_all.xlsx) used for both projects is sourced from materials provided by the course creators.
 The dataset includes detailed information on job titles, salaries, locations, and essential skills, based on real-world job postings from 2023.

+These projects are excellent examples of how **Excel** can be used to interpret and visualize complex data effectively 💪

 # Data Nerds Salary Dashboard

-🎯 The purpose of this [Data Nerds Salary Dashboard](/1_Data_Nerds_Salary_Dashboard) was to assist job seekers in exploring salary trends for their desired roles, providing them with essential information on their expected salaries.
+🎯 The [Data Nerds Salary Dashboard](/1_Data_Nerds_Salary_Dashboard) helps job seekers explore salary trends across various data-related job titles, providing essential insights into expected salaries for their desired roles.
+The tool highlights salary differences based on position, country, and job schedule type, enabling users to make well-informed career decisions.

 ![Data Nerds Salary Dashboard](/0_Resources/Images/1_Data_Nerds_Salary_Dashboard/1_Data_Nerds_Salary_Dashboard.gif)